VolodymyrOrlov/rate-limit-scala/README.md

 # Rate Limit Service

-This codebase contains a service for keeping track of per user limits for outgoing requests based on the given set of rules.
-The service requires Redis to be up and running on the same host with itself.
+This codebase contains a service for keeping track of limits imposed by 3-rd party resources.
+It might be useful for API clients, web crawling, or other tasks that need to be throttled.
+It provides an RESTful API for reporting requests, setting/removing limits, verifying whether limits have been reached on a per user bases.
+The service uses [Redis](redis.io) and [H2 database](http://www.h2database.com/html/main.html) for storing requests and limits.

 ## To Start the Service

 ```
 $ cd rate-limiting-proxy